 Bangkok Bank recognizes that effective risk management is fundamental to good banking practice.
-Accordingly, the Bank has established guidelines for managing risk in each area of our business to ensure that proper risk management mechanisms are in place.
-Over the past few years, the Bank has been proactively identifying, monitoring and analyzing major risk factors which could affect our financial operations and, where necessary, adjusted our organizational structure and risk management processes accordingly.
-This is to ensure that our risk management system is effective, in line with international standards and in accordance with the principles of Basel.
+Accordingly, the Bank has established guidelines for managing risk in each area of its business to ensure that proper risk management mechanisms are in place.
+Over the past few years, the Bank has been proactively identifying, monitoring and analyzing major risk factors which could affect its financial operations and, where necessary, has adjusted its organizational structure and risk management processes accordingly.
+This is to ensure that its risk management system is effective and in line with international standards and in accordance with the principles of Basel.